Country

 Circumstances:

-On the leg from Kazan to Sverdlovsk, while cruising at an altitude of 400 meters in clouds, the crew encountered severe icing conditions and decided to divert to the Yanaul Airport, in the Republic of Bashkortostan.
-On final approach, the pilot in command started a go around for unknown reason.
-While completing a steep turn at low height, the aircraft stalled and crashed on a meat processing plant.
+On the leg from Kazan to Sverdlovsk, while cruising at an altitude of 400 metres in clouds, the crew encountered severe icing conditions and decided to divert to the Yanaul Airport, in the Republic of Bashkortostan.
+On final approach, the pilot-in-command initiated a go around procedure for unknown reason.
+While completing a steep turn at low height, he lost control of the airplane that stalled and crashed on a meat processing plant.
 All five crew members and five passengers were killed while two other passengers were seriously injured.
 The aircraft was destroyed.

 Probable cause: